 By A. E. Judd.

 it tells you where something is in relation to the radar antenna - the location

 However, as radar technology advances, it has been found that other useful information

-of the target.
+shape of the target.
 This is important if you want to know whether you are watching

-a single large bird, a flock of small birds, a small single-engined aircraft, a large jetliner,
+a single large bird, a flock of small birds, a small single-engined aircraft, a

-sometimes identify the type of target aircraft merely by observing the behavior
+could sometimes identify the type of target aircraft merely by observing the behavior

 of the blips on the screen.
 There was "something" about the blip action that indicated

-to the acute observer the difference between a single-engine fighter, a multi-engine bomber,
+to the acute observer the difference between a single-engine fighter, a multi-engine

-after liftoff, altitude, and view angle.
+for time after liftoff, altitude, and view angle.
 Note peaks at each second, indicating

 This is a Luneberg lens made from layers of dielectric and conducting